-RECENT MAJOR CHANGES Indic ations and Usage (1) 10/2020 ge and Administration (2) 6/2020 ings and Precautions (5) 10/2020 INDICATIONS AND USAGE KFY - RUDA is a programmed death receptor-1 (PD-1)-bl lockina ody indicated: le en la g anoma • for the treatment of patients with unresectable or n netastatic melanoma.
-(1.1) • for the adjuvant treatment of patients with melanor na with involvement of lymph node(s) following complete r esection.
-(1.1) Nor -Small Cell Lung Cancer (NSCLC) • in combination with pemetrexed and platinum cher motherapy, as first-line treatment of patients with metastatic ne NSCLC, with no EGFR or ALK genomic tumor abe errations.
-(1.2) ٠ in combination with carboplatin and either paclitax paclitaxel protein-bound, as first-line treatment of p patients with metastatic squamous NSCLC.
-(1.2) • as a single agent for the first-line treatment of patie NSCLC expressing PD-L1 [Tumor Proportion Scor ≥1%] as determined by an FDA-approved test, with or ALK genomic tumor aberrations, and is: THOEGER stage III where patients are not candidates for r surgical resection or definitive chemoradiation, or surgical • metastatic.
-(1.2, 2.1) • as a single agent for the treatment of patients with metastatic NSCLC whose tumors express PD-L1 (TPS ≥1%) determined by an FDA-approved test, with disease progression on or after platinum-containing chemo otherapy.
-Patients with EGFR or ALK genomic tumor aberra tions should have disease progression on FDA-approved thera py for these aberrations prior to receiving KEYTRUDA.
-(1.2, 2.
-1) Sm all Cell Lung Cancer (SCLC) • for the treatment of patients with metastatic SCLC progression on or after platinum-based chemother apy and at least one other prior line of therapy.
-(1.3) Hea ad and Neck Squamous Cell Cancer (HNSCC) • in combination with platinum and FU for the first-lin of patients with metastatic or with unresectable, re current HNSCC.
-(1.4) anto with • as a single agent for the first-line treatment of patie metastatic or with unresectable, recurrent HNSCC tumors express PD-L1 [Combined Positive Score determined by an FDA-approved test.
-(1.4, 2.1) (UF 3) 2 1] as as a single agent for the treatment of patients with rocurrent or • metastatic HNSCC with disease progression on or platinum-containing chemotherapy.
-(1.4) untor Cla ssical Hodgkin Lymphoma (cHL) • for the treatment of adult patients with relapsed or refractory - cHL (1.5) . chaolory cHL.
-(1.5)
+Warnings and Precautions (5)

+- for the treatment of patients with unresectable or metastatic melanoma.
+(1.1) - for the adjuvant treatment of patients with melanoma with involvement of lymph node(s) following complete resection.
+(1.1)

+Non-Small Cell Lung Cancer (NSCLC)

+- in combination with pemetrexed and platinum chemotherapy, as first-line treatment of patients with metastatic nonsquamous NSCLC, with no EGFR or ALK genomic tumor aberrations.
+(1.2) - in combination with carboplatin and either paclitaxel or paclitaxel protein-bound, as first-line treatment of patients with metastatic squamous NSCLC.
+(1.2) - as a single agent for the first-line treatment of patients with NSCLC expressing PD-L1 [Tumor Proportion Score (TPS) ≥1%] as determined by an FDA-approved test, with no EGFR or ALK genomic tumor aberrations, and is: - stage III where patients are not candidates for surgical resection or definitive chemoradiation, or - o metastatic.
+(1.2, 2.1) - as a single agent for the treatment of patients with metastatic NSCLC whose tumors express PD-L1 (TPS ≥1%) as determined by an FDA-approved test, with disease progression on or after platinum-containing chemotherapy.
+Patients with EGFR or ALK genomic tumor aberrations should have disease progression on FDA-approved therapy for these aberrations prior to receiving KEYTRUDA.
+(1.2, 2.1)

+Head and Neck Squamous Cell Cancer (HNSCC)

+- in combination with platinum and FU for the first-line treatment of patients with metastatic or with unresectable, recurrent HNSCC.
+(1.3) - as a single agent for the first-line treatment of patients with metastatic or with unresectable, recurrent HNSCC whose tumors express PD-L1 [Combined Positive Score (CPS) ≥1] as determined by an FDA-approved test.
+(1.3, 2.1) - as a single agent for the treatment of patients with recurrent or metastatic HNSCC with disease progression on or after platinum-containing chemotherapy.
+(1.3)

+Classical Hodgkin Lymphoma (cHL)

-- for the treatment of pediatric patients with refractory cHL, or cHL that has relapsed after 2 or more lines of therapy.
-(1.5) Primary Mediastinal Large B-Cell Lymphoma (PMBCL) - for the treatment of adult and pediatric patients with refractory PMBCL, or who have relapsed after 2 or more prior lines of therapy.
-(1.6) - Limitations of Use: KEYTRUDA is not recommended for treatment of patients with PMBCL who require urgent cytoreductive therapy.
+- for the treatment of adult patients with relapsed or refractory cHI (1.4) - for the treatment of pediatric patients with refractory cHL, or cHL that has relapsed after 2 or more lines of therapy.
+(1.4)

+Primary Mediastinal Large B-Cell Lymphoma (PMBCL)

+- for the treatment of adult and pediatric patients with refractory PMBCL, or who have relapsed after 2 or more prior lines of therapy.
+(1.5) - Limitations of Use: KEYTRUDA is not recommended for treatment of patients with PMBCL who require urgent cytoreductive therapy.